Akloaman/alx-low_level_programming/0x09-static_libraries/README.md

 unsigned int _strspn(char *s, char *accept);
 char *_strpbrk(char *s, char *accept);
 char *_strstr(char *haystack, char *needle);
+main.h: Header file containing the prototypes of all functions included in libmy.a.

 1. Without libraries what have we?
-We have no past and no future mandatory
+We have no past and no future

-Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.
+create_static_lib.sh: Bash script that creates a static library called liball.a from all the .c files in the current directory..